GaryCraft/stardust-engine/docs/modules.md

-# UtilityDust Modules
+# stardust-engine Modules

-UtilityDust is a **modular** application engine, and as such, it supports modules.
+stardust-engine is a **modular** application engine, and as such, it supports modules.
 Modules are used to extend the functionality of the application, without having to modify the engine itself.

 ## Module structure

-A module is a folder within the `modules` directory, and it should contain an `index` file in it.
-UtilityDust will automatically load it, expecting it to satisfy the Module type, with a respective configuration key, and eventEmitter class.
+A module is a folder within the `modules` directory, and it should contain an `index` file in it. stardust-engine will automatically load it, expecting it to satisfy the Module type, with a respective configuration key, and eventEmitter class.

 For reference you can check out the [Discord Module](../src/modules/discord/index.ts) as an example.